-I was riding on my bicycle looking for Kevin that late afternoon.
+Late that afternoon I was riding on my bicycle looking for Kevin.
 I had a sense of adventure and purposefulness, a reason to check and visit with neighbors up and down the street looking for my young brother, Kevin.

 It was the last week before school starts, late August in Orlando, Florida.
-The end of a long summer.
 The weathermen took summers off in Florida, the forecast every day was “partly cloudy with a chance of afternoon or evening showers”.
 But that was changing for me now.
 It was almost time to return to school.

-I dreaded returning, not because of school itself, but because it meant time would be regimented again.
-I was losing this open expansive summer time.
+I dreaded returning, not because of school itself, but because it meant I was losing this open, expansive summer time.
+Time would be regimented again.
 “Partly cloudy with a chance of afternoon or evening showers”.
-So I celebrated the open time that day, that late afternoon even while I went from one haunt to another looking and asking about my brother Kevin.
+So I celebrated the open time that day, that late afternoon even while I went from one haunt to another, looking for and asking about my brother Kevin.

-Kevin was near three and I was almost eleven.
+Kevin was near three, and I was almost eleven.
 But as brothers we had formed a close bond.
-Kevin had character, he had pizzaz.
-Kevin was tireless, expressive and as naughty as a two year old can be.
+Kevin had character, he had pizazz.
+He was tireless, expressive and as naughty as a two-year-old can be.
 Kevin was hyperactive.

-First love, marriage, divorce, marriage, the birth of my daughter, all of these significant, life changing events seem scripted and much anticipated in comparison.
+My first love, marriage, divorce, marriage, the birth of my daughter—all of these significant, life changing events seem scripted and much anticipated in comparison.
 Each brought joys, sorrows and new perspectives and moved my life in unexpected ways.

-Even now, more than fifty years later, I feel the earth is still settling around me.
-That emotional earthquake is still felt today.
+Even now, more than fifty years later, I feel the emotional earthquake still settling around me.
 Death, the end of a life.
 It was unimaginable to me then, unimaginable to that eleven year old boy.
 My lifeless brother was pulled from the water that afternoon.

 I have learned over the years how difficult it was for me to form deep trusting relationships.
-The fear of getting so close and losing it all again, as when Kevin died was powerful in ways I didn’t fully understand.
+The fear of getting so close and losing it all again, as when Kevin died, was powerful in ways I didn’t fully understand.
 Fear.
 I came to see it as fear.
 The fear has not been easy to quiet.
-It is not like learning a new word and then knowing it’s meaning.
-This fear had long tentacles and so I learned and learned again and again about the fear.
-Later, much later I’m feeling the pleasure of quieting that fear.
+It is not like learning a new word and then knowing its meaning.
+This fear had long tentacles and so I learned and learned again and again about the fear’s grip.
+Later, much later, I’m feeling the pleasure of quieting that fear.

 I believe I spoke up and said that I wanted to go to the funeral.
 If I did voice my feelings they were not honored.
 The decision was made.
 The bottling factory tour in my young mind was juxtaposed with what I imagined was my brothers funeral and burial.